A woman in a blue shirt at a kitchen sink turning on the faucet to fill a glass with water.

 Both provide cleaner, clearer, and better-tasting drinking water.
 They are also more efficient, require less maintenance, and are simple to install.

-Under-bench filtration for a single tap
+Under-bench water filtration for a single tap

-Compact under-bench systems fit easily inside kitchen sink cupboards, although they can be used at any single tap in the house.
+Compact under-bench water filtration systems fit easily inside kitchen sink cupboards, although they can be used at any single tap in the house.
 They are available in a variety of versions depending on your needs.
 Generally water passes through one to three filters up to a tap mounted on the sink.

-The most common are the standard filters.
+The most common are the standard water filters.
 They are effective, compact and easy to install, and are the cheaper option.

-Another under-bench filtration system is a reverse osmosis (RO) system, though they are not as common.
+Another under-bench water filtration system is a reverse osmosis (RO) system, though they are not as common.
 RO systems are larger and have more stages and a pressurised water storage tank that fits under the sink or in a cupboard next to the sink (which may require an auxiliary pump).
 Using the household water pressure, the tap water travels through a series of up to six filters that trap all the contaminants of a standard filter and many more smaller chemicals and bacteria.
 While a standard filter typically removes particulates ranging in size from about 10-30 microns, RO filters have a pore size of 1 micron or less meaning they will remove small bacteria like Cryptosporidium and Giardia.

 Give us a call on 03 543 9057 or email us if you're interested in learning more about RO systems.

-Ultraviolet purification for whole house use
+Ultraviolet purification for whole house water filtration

 Ultraviolet (UV) water purification is the most effective way of disinfecting bacteria and viruses from water.
 The UV rays destroy 99.99% of illness-causing microorganisms by attacking their genetic core.